HxPulse/AI-Connect4/README.md

 # Playing with the algorithms

-Parameters to play with
+Parameters to play with:
-- Evaluations for AlphaBeta and MiniMax, any setting can be change to see how the score fluctuates
+- Evaluations for AlphaBeta and MiniMax, any setting can be changed to see how the score fluctuates
 - Depth for AlphaBeta and MiniMax, execution time and computer level increase exponentially with depth
 - Paramter c for MCTS : function best_child(c_parameter), best results with c close to sqrt(2)
 - Number of simulations for MCTS : function best_action(), relevant results starting at ~5k, longer execution time starting at ~150k